snonux/gemtexter/README.md

 * GNU Date
 * GNU Grep
 * Git
+* XMLLint (optional for validating the atom feed syntax)

 The script is tested on a recent Fedora Linux.
 For *BSD or macOS, you would need to install GNU Sed, GNU Date, GNU Grep and a newer version of Bash.